parthshelar-dev/stellar-population-discovery/README.md

 ### KMeans — `06_kmeans.ipynb`
 - Used Elbow Method and Silhouette Score to find optimal K
 - Applied on all 4 PCA components
-- Identified 4 cluster groups in the stellar data
+- Centroid-based clustering identifying spherical cluster structures

 ### DBSCAN — `07_dbscan.ipynb`
 - Used K-Distance Graph to find optimal epsilon